dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

 ## Next Steps
-Learn more about managing and configuring Wandera, open the Wandera Knowledge Base, and go to [EMM Connect Microsoft Intune Configuration Guide](https://wandera.force.com/Customer/s/article/Intune-EMMC) in the Wandera documentation.
-Additional subjects include:
+Now that you have configured the Integration, you can start configuring policies, set up advanced conditional access, and view reports in the Wandera admin console.
+To learn more about managing and configuring Wandera, see the [Support Center Getting Started Guide](https://radar.wandera.com/?return_to=https://wandera.force.com/Customer/s/getting-started) in the Wandera documentation.
-- manual synchronization
-- device removal
-- sync refresh intervals
-- using Wandera Threat Intelligence with conditional Access